QUALITY DECLARATION - SUMMARY

 For information on the institutional environment of the Australian Bureau of Statistics (ABS), including the legislative obligations of the ABS, financing and governance arrangements, and mechanisms for scrutiny of ABS operations, please see ABS Institutional Environment.

-The key source of data used in this publication is produced by the Bureau of Resources and Energy Economics (BREE).
-For information about BREE, please see http://www.bree.gov.au/about/about.html.
+The key source of data used in this publication is produced by the Department of Industry and Science.
+For information about the Department of Industry and Science, please see http://www.industry.gov.au/aboutus/pages/default.aspx.
 The other main data sources used to construct this publication are the Energy, Water and Environment Management Survey (cat. no. 4660.0) (EWES) and the Economic Activity Survey (EAS) for 2010-11 conducted by the ABS.
 For information about the EWES survey please see EWES Explanatory Notes.
-For information about the Economic Activity survey please see Economic Activity Survey
+For information about the Economic Activity survey please see Economic Activity Survey.

-Physical energy supply and use data in Energy Account, Australia are released within 18 months of the end of the reference period and contain the latest available ABARES data.
+Physical energy supply and use data in Energy Account, Australia are released within 18 months of the end of the reference period and contain the latest available Department of Industry and Science data.

 Data for total physical flows of energy are largely coherent with data published in earlier editions Energy Account Australia, although there have been revisions to source data for previous reference years.
 The allocation of energy conversions by industry in this edition is not completely coherent with previous editions.